riceissa/breathing/index.md

 The chemistry of respiration

 What causes the urge to breathe?
 Humans have what are called chemoreceptors in their brain (and some other places) that tell the body to breathe.
 How do chemoreceptors know _when_ to breathe?
 They watch out for signals from the body, in the form of carbon dioxide levels, oxygen levels, and blood pH.
 Most of the time, when people breathe, it is because the carbon dioxide level increased above some threshold.
 Oxygen only triggers breathing when it gets really low (so low that I don't think most humans experience it except on very rare occasions).
 I think blood pH also matters, but maybe only during exercise? (but it might matter more for air hunger; see below).

+i'm not very attached to "high levels of CO2 are super healthy". i honestly haven't vetted the claims. but basically everyone (including mainstream western medicine) agrees that 35--45\ mmHg is the healthy range for partial pressure of CO~2~.

 ## Chronic overbreathing and the bicarbonate buffer system